In Service to Gratitude

 I dedicate my life in Honor of My donor

 I have learned to appreciate each step of this journey even the ones that just plain sucked.
-I am 34 years old now and live a very active life as an Outward Bound Instructor at the Voyageur Outward Bound School; taking people of all ages on expeditions into the wilderness where I help them tap into their potential.
+I am 36 years old now and live a active and blessed life teaching yoga in Clarksdale MS; where I strive to inspire others to tap into their potential.
 My existence is the product of many peoples efforts and faith.
 Thank You !

 It’s been over 25 years and I look forward to another 25 or more years of life.
 To my donor who I never met thank you!
 I live my life with gratitude for the gift.
 A gift I can never repay, but hope to spend the rest of my time on this earth honoring.